Data-Based System Representation and Synchronization for Multiagent Systems: PRELIMINARIES

 \begin{prob} Consider the multiagent system \eqref{heteroi}-\eqref{heterol}.
 Design distributed control inputs $u_i$ for all agents such that the output synchronization error satisfies $y_i(t) - y_0(t) \rightarrow 0$ as $t \rightarrow \infty$ for $i=1,\ldots,N$. \end{prob}

-We can now present our data-based solutions for Problems~\ref{pr1} and \ref{pr2}.
-Our reason for offering different solutions to these problems is that, while we solve Problem~\ref{pr2} using dynamic controllers, our solution to Problem~\ref{pr1} does not require the use of dynamic variables for control.
+We now present our data-based solutions for Problems~\ref{pr1} and \ref{pr2}.
+Our reason for solving these problems separately is that, different from our solution to Problem~2, we solve Problem~\ref{pr1} without the use of dynamic variables for control.
 This latter case is described in the following section.